pnwairfire/pyairfire/README.md

 ***This software is provided for research purposes only.
 Use at own risk.***

+## Python 2 and 3 Support

+This package was originally developed to support python 2.7, but has since been refactored to support 3.5.
+Attempts to support both 2.7 and 3.5 have been made but are not guaranteed.

 ## Non-python Dependencies

 Whether cloning the repo or installing with pip, if you'll be using pyairfire